axionbuster/grass/demo/README.md

 # The main demo (including "galaxies" mode)

 ![Galaxies Mode](galaxies.png)
-Screenshot: Galaxies Mode (there's actually 2,500 particles)
+Screenshot: Galaxies Mode

-Build using CMake.
+1. Build using CMake.

-Enable "galaxies" mode by running the binary with the environment variable `GRASS_GALAXIES` set (with any value).
+2. If desired, enable "galaxies" mode by running the binary with the environment variable `GRASS_GALAXIES` set (with any value).

 For example, supposing I'm in the build directory (bash):